Giraffe catfish: Distribution and habitat

 The giraffe catfish is found throughout Africa in lakes and rivers, partially due to introduction and establishment in other areas.
 It is found in many important lakes and rivers such as the Nile and Lake Chad.
-Its distribution covers includes bodies of water from East Africa to West Africa.
+Its distribution includes bodies of water from East Africa to West Africa.
 It generally lives in shallow waters with muddy bottoms.

 Anatomy and appearance

-This fish has a maximum size that sources say are between two and three feet.
+This fish has a maximum size that sources say is between two and three feet.

 The giraffe-like pattern will fade with age to a two-tone mottled brown.
-Various subspecies have been described for this fish, indicating some geographical variation in coloration.
+Various subspecies have been described for this fish, indicating some geographical color variation.

 Reproduction

 Eggs are scattered in a nest and guarded by the male.
 Dinotopterus cunningtoni takes advantage of the care and allows the male giraffe catfish to care for its eggs and young, an example of interspecific brood care.

 Relationship to humans

 The giraffe catfish is occasionally imported for the aquarium trade.
 Because of its large eventual size and its fast rate of growth, it is inappropriate for smaller aquaria.
 This fish will readily accept a variety of foods and is tolerant of a wide variety of water conditions.
-They will scavenge the aquarium looking for food, which could cause in the uprooting of plants.
+They will scavenge the aquarium looking for food, which could cause the uprooting of plants.

 This fish is also an important food fish in Africa.